Professor Norm Matloff

-I believe that the combination of those two interests enables me to present a different perspective on AA than one normally sees in the heated discussions on the topic.
+I believe that the combination of my expertise in statistics and longtime keen interest in AA enables me to present a different perspective on AA than one normally sees in the heated discussions on the topic.

 Note carefully that AA in college admissions is aimed in obtaining a diverse student body, not only in terms of race but also with respect to gender.
 The latter is just as important as the former, yet is seldom mentioned in the debates on AA.
 Keep both aspects in mind here.

 One of the goals of AA is to develop role models, and thus transcends mere socioeconomic class.
 Former Pres.
 Obama was and is a great role model, in spite of having attended a wealthy private high school.
 Obama is a graduate of the Harvard Law School.